Environmental psychology: Environmental psychologists

-Environmental psychologists are the ones who study the relationship between human behavior and the environment that surrounds them.
-These psychologist study any type of environment, even the ones who are "built" such as peoples homes.
+Environmental psychologists are professionals trained to study the relationship between human behavior and the environment that surrounds them.
+These psychologists study any type of environment, even "built" environments, such as homes, schools, workplaces, neighbourhoods, parks, and event spaces.
 They study how we as humans behave and interact in the world.
-As of May of 2020, the annual salary of an environmental psychologist is $82,180.
+As of May 2020, the annual salary of an environmental psychologist is $82,180.
 The two sub-disciplines are conservation psychology and ecopsychology.
-Conservation Psychology is the study of the development of attitudes in the environment.
-Ecopsychology is close to the same as conservation psychology, but it focuses on the ties of environmental and societal degradation.
+Conservation Psychology is the study of the development of attitudes towards the environment and its preservation.
+Ecopsychology is similar to conservation psychology, but it focuses on the ties of environmental and societal degradation.